bobleesj/learn-swift-with-bob/course/introduction/course-promo.md

 These are just a few topics from the course.
 Yet, I already know many of you don't know these topics because I've conducted close to thousands of surveys (Social Proof, Screen).
 I know the iOS learning environment more than anyone else.

 Here is the problem.
 Most students lack fundamentals because many courses and books focus on the final products.
 You've probably heard or taken, "Be a paid developer and build 21 apps just by taking one course."
 Give me a break.
 You know what happens.
 They end up being code monkeys, copying and pasting.
-I'm speaking from my experience and hundreds of personal emails.
+I'm speaking from my experience and hundreds of personal emails before I launched this course with close to thousand people on the waiting list.

 > **Focus:** Social proof, Fear of missing out, Scarcity